By Kate Andrews, ChildFund Staff Writer, with photos by Carlos Gonzalez, ChildFund Guatemala

 Scott joined other members of ChildFund’s executive team this week to report back on the trip to Guatemala at our International Office in Richmond, Va., for a Lunch & Learn session.
 Every couple of years, the board travels to a different country to see our work firsthand.
 Some of the most interesting stories this time came from the group’s visits to youth projects, which promote job training, entrepreneurship and an understanding of their rights.

-Jim Tuite, vice president of finance and operations/CFO, met Alfonso, who is attending school and supporting his five younger siblings by making and selling doughnuts.
-Alfonso, whom Jim called the “Doughnut King,” is part of the ChildFund-supported My Chance program, which helps youth — many of whom have recently graduated from high school — create business plans and build their skills to run successful enterprises.
+Jim Tuite, vice president of finance and operations/CFO, met Gerber, who is attending school and supporting his five younger siblings by making and selling doughnuts.
+Gerber, whom Jim called the “Doughnut King,” is part of the ChildFund-supported My Chance program, which helps youth — many of whom have recently graduated from high school — create business plans and build their skills to run successful enterprises.

 “One girl sells handicrafts,” Jim said.
 “One guy was developing modern Guatemalan linens for women.”
 Still others have started a bakery, an organic taco stand and an imported skin cream business.
 Many of the families the team met rely on multiple jobs to make a livelihood, much as economists encourage investors to diversify their portfolios, Jim noted.
 That way, if one income stream ends, a family has a backup source of money.